ros2/design/articles/content_filtering.md

 ## Problems

-Here describes the current problems that we have, they are already well-known issues. issues are not related to functionalities but efficiency like cpu consumption and network transmission.
+Here describes the current problems that we have, these are already well-known issues. issues are not related to functionalities but efficiency like CPU consumption and network resource.
 The efficiency is dependent on the platform capability, but once it comes to embedded devices and IoT platform, these problems could be a huge pain to consume resources.
-Currently, at least there are following two main problems exist in ROS2, the one is /parameter_events topic transmission and the other is action topics feedback and status message transmission. the detail is described as following.
+Currently, at least there are following two main problems exist in ROS2, the one is `/parameter_events` topic and the other is action topics `feedback` and `status`. the detail is described as following.

 ### Parameter Event Topic

 Each node will publish and subscribe parameter events topic (this is configurable via node option).
 This topic is to support monitoring parameters for change.
-It is expected that client libraries will implement the ability to register a callback for specific parameter changes using this topic. there will be an internal subscription for each node for /parameter_evetns topic to handle the TimeSource via "use_sim_time" parameter. rclcpp::ParameterEventsFilter is used to filter the parameter with specific names such as "use_sim_time".
-As user interface, AsyncParametersClient::on_parameter_event is provided to handle parameter events.
+It is expected that client libraries will implement the ability to register a callback for specific parameter changes using this topic. there is an internal subscription for each node for /parameter_evetns topic to handle the TimeSource via "use_sim_time" parameter. `rclcpp::ParameterEventsFilter` is used to filter the parameter with specific names such as "use_sim_time".
+As user interface, `AsyncParametersClient::on_parameter_event` is provided to handle parameter events.

 <img src="../img/content_filter/parameter_event_overview.png" width="500">

-The problem can be broken down into the following two parts,
+The problem can be broken into the following two parts,

-- Network activity on /parameter_events topic
+- Network activity on `/parameter_events` topic
-  Since nobody cares who needs to receive which messages, there will be all of the parameter activity, everyone publishes and subscribes all of the events with this giant topic /parameter_events.
+  Since nobody cares who needs to receive which messages, there will be all of the parameter activity.
+That said everyone publishes and subscribes all of the events with this giant topic `/parameter_events`.
 This leads to a lot of unnecessary message transmission over the network.
-- Subscriber needs to filter unnecessary (not interesting) messages Subscriber does not know if the message is something interesting or not without checking the contents of the message via user callback.
+- Subscriber needs to filter unnecessary (not interested) messages Subscriber does not know if the message is something it needs or not without checking the contents of the message via user callback.
 This filtering needs to be done every single time the message comes in.
-In expectation, most likely parameter event callback is interested on specific parameter only, so that there will be a lot of unnecessary message receives and filtering process needs to be done.
+In expectation, it is likely that parameter event callback is interested on specific parameter only, so that there will be a lot of unnecessary message receives and filtering process needs to be done.

 as described above, we could imagine that if the number of node are 10, 20 and 100 and so are the parameters for each nodes.
 This will be a huge burden and pain for entire system, passing unnecessary messages via limited bandwidth network with edge devices and filtering messages to drop is not something user application wants to do.

 ### Action Topics

-Each action server will provide two topics named feedback and status as followings,
+Each action server will provide two topics named `feedback` and `status` as followings,

 <img src="../img/content_filter/action_architecture_overview.png" width="600">

-feedback and status are single topic each mapped to action name and published by action server, and action clients subscribe those topics to get feedback and status.
-When there are many goals from many clients, the choice to have a single feedback (and status) topic per action server is suboptimal in terms of processing and bandwidth resource.
+`feedback` and `status` are topics each mapped with action name and published by action server, and action clients subscribe those topics to get feedback and status.
+When there are many goals from many clients, the choice to have a single `feedback` and `status` topic per action server is suboptimal in terms of processing and bandwidth resource.
 It is up to clients to filter out feedback/status messages that are not pertinent to them.
 In this scenario, M goals are sent to N clients there is an unnecessary use of bandwidth and processing. especially in extreme cases where M and N are large. (each goal is identified by goal ID based on uuid, filtering out the goal id is done by client library so user application does not need to care.)

 ## ContentFilteredTopic